AirborneKiwi/simple_svg_map_plotter/README.md

-# simple_svg_map_plotter
+### simple_svg_map_plotter.py

 This script can plot numeric data from a simple csv table into an existing svg-file.
 It used the headers of the csv file and will look for a path in the svg-file with a matching id.
 Afterwards it uses the data value to set the fill color of the path corresponding to a chosen colormap.
 The chosen colorbar is then simply made visible within the svg-file.
 Therefore, it has to be part of the svg-file already.

 Each row in the data will be saved to a separate modified svg-file.
+It will also be saved as a PDF and a PNG.

 Arguments: